 Bake in rather quick oven until the crust and apples are cooked a very light brown.
 Sprinkle a little sugar over the top five minutes before removing from the oven.

-Ripe peaches are fine used in the same manner.
+Ripe peaches are fine used in the same manner as the above recipe.

 Second Edition of the Neighborhood Cook Book (1914)